goodlyrottenapple/lamYcalc/docs/02_comparison/01_comparison-isabelle.md

 ###\cref{Lemma:maxClose}

 While it may seem that the nominal mechanization was universally more concise and easier to work in than the locally nameless implementation, there were a few instances where using the nominal library turned out to be more difficult to understand and use.
-One such instance, such as defining a **`nominal\_function`** was already discussed.
-Another example is \cref{Lemma:maxClose}, which is stated as:
+One such instance, namely defining a **`nominal\_function`**, was already discussed.
+Another example can be found in the implmentation of \cref{Lemma:maxClose}, which is stated as:

 $$\forall M, M', M_{max}.\ M \ggg M_{max} \land M \gg M' \implies M' \gg M_{max}$$